LuLuEhret/flagADA4life/story_page.markdown

 ![image](/assets/img/popcorn2.jpeg)

-:popcorn: The following datastory is meant to be read while eating popcorn in order to enhance the overall experience.
+🍿The following datastory is meant to be read while eating popcorn in order to enhance the overall experience.
 After all, what's a good story without a tasty snack to munch on ?
 {:.note title="Warning"}